colonthree00/Logseq-GameGuys-Updates/Logseq#1 - Copy/pages/The Fallen.md

 - Fallen's names (In-Game)
 	- Omni (Apparently used by past gens.
-Collector calls The Fallen Omni.)
+The Collector calls The Fallen Omni.)